hvs-consulting/adhashcheck/README.md

 # ADHashCheck

-Compare the NTLM hashes of all Active Directory accounts to find:

-* accounts with same password
+Compare the NTLM hashes of all Active Directory accounts to find accounts with same password
-* same password for normal and administrative accounts

-The tool can read the NTLM hashes from a CSV file or from the NTDS.dit and SYSTEM registry hive.
+The tool can read the NTLM hashes either from a secretsdump, from a CSV file or from the NTDS.dit and SYSTEM registry hive.

 # Warning